 Here are the best 5 exercises that will help you grow your pecs in no time:

-Pushups target your chest, arms and core, and it’s one of the most efficient bodyweight movements you can do.
+Push-ups target your chest, arms, and core, and it’s one of the most efficient bodyweight movements you can do.
 You can do them anywhere, anytime, and easily increase the intensity by changing your angle, adding equipment, moving your hand and feet positioning, or even adding instability.

 The benefits of pushups are plentiful:

-When doing pushups, focus more weight onto the chest muscles and make sure you add some variation to the exercise.
+When doing pushups, focus more weight on the chest muscles and make sure you add some variation to the exercise.
 For added challenge, use a plate or a weighted backpack to have more resistance.

 The bench press builds the pec major, pec minor and the serratus anterior.
-The pec major is the one that gives the larger, strong appearance to the pecs; that’s the reason why they’re also called the glamour muscles of the chest.
+The pec major is the one that gives the larger, strong appearance to the pecs; that’s the reason why they’re also called the glamor muscles of the chest.
 The pec minor is deep under the pec major and it’s trained indirectly through horizontal pressing movements.
 The serratus anterior is the muscle that wraps around the rib cage under the upper arm.
 This muscle promotes a strong bench press.

 The bench press also has undeniable benefits on your entire body: